 The VentureLab Adventure

-The VentureLab team, comprised of entrepreneurially spirited individuals who left their day jobs in higher education, industry and more, have design a comprehensive curriculum that equips kids (and especially young women) with the necessary skills to uncover and develop their potential from an early age.
+The VentureLab team, comprised of entrepreneurially spirited individuals who left their day jobs in higher education, industry and more, have designed a comprehensive curriculum that equips kids (and especially young women) with the necessary skills to uncover and develop their potential from an early age.

 VentureLab offers classes, camps and workshops for students of all ages to discover and explore their passions for entrepreneurship, science, technology, engineering, arts and math (ESTEAM).
 Through the ESTEAM framework, participants learn key mindsets of entrepreneurial and design thinking and creativity, aided by hands-on instruction in technology.
 “Scientists have labs, engineers have machine shops, artists have studios,” says the nonprofit’s website.
 “We are an innovation lab where students actually practice innovation.”